Emmanuel-Mwiti/Meals_application/README.md

 This is a react application that utilizes the technology of context API to help fetch data from different components using a global context component.
 It uses a third-party open-source API from meals

-Sure!
-Here's an example of features you can include in a README file for a Meals App:

 ## **Features**